 Under 'reports', you can check the progress of orders and revenue for your online store.
 A chart enables you to see values such as gross and net turnover, received orders, sold products, refunds, shipping costs, and coupon values.
 A flexible timetable lets you check the values of last year, last month, last week, or you can even define your own time period.
 You can also filter the chart by product type, category, or coupon date.
 This means you always have an overview of the main figures.

-Creating an online store with WordPress: starting simply in e-commerce
+Creating an online store with WordPress and WooCommerce: Starting simply in e-commerce

 |✓ Free installation and quick set up using the CMS||✘ Limited performance for stores with large product ranges|